Marina Sirota, PhD

 Research Description:

-Marina is currently an Assistant Professor at the Bakar Computational Health Sciences Institute at UCSF.
-Prior to that she was the Lead Research Scientist in the Division of Systems Medicine at Stanford University and has worked as a Senior Research Scientist at Pfizer where she focused on developing Precision Medicine strategies in drug discovery.
-She completed her PhD in Biomedical Informatics at Stanford University, where her graduate work focused on predicting drug-disease relationships based on gene expression to identify novel therapeutic indications for known drugs.
-Her research interests lie in developing computational integrative methods and applying these approaches in the context of disease diagnostics and therapeutics.
-Her primary focus is on leveraging and integrating different types of omics and clinical data to better understand the role of the immune system in disease.
+Marina is currently a Professor and the Acting Director at the Bakar Computational Health Sciences Institute at UCSF.
+Prior to that she has worked as a Senior Research Scientist at Pfizer where she focused on developing Precision Medicine strategies in drug discovery.
+She completed her PhD in Biomedical Informatics at Stanford University.
+Dr. Sirota’s research experience in translational bioinformatics spans nearly 20 years during which she has co-authored over 170 scientific publications.
+Her research interests lie in developing computational integrative methods and applying these approaches in the context of disease diagnostics and therapeutics with a special focus on women’s health.
 The Sirota laboratory is funded by NIA, NLM, NIAMS, Pfizer, March of Dimes and the Burroughs Wellcome Fund.
 As a young leader in the field, she has been awarded the AMIA Young Investigator Award in 2017.
-Dr. Sirota also is the director of the AI4ALL program at UCSF, with the goal of introducing high school girls to applications of AI and machine learning in biomedicine.
+She leads the UCSF March of Dimes Prematurity Research Center at UCSF as well as co-directs ENACT, a center to study precision medicine for endometriosis.
+Dr. Sirota also is the founding director of the AI4ALL program at UCSF, with the goal of introducing high school girls to applications of AI and machine learning in biomedicine.

 Primary Thematic Area: